Budibase/website/content/blog/SEO basics in 2019.md

 draft = "true"
-title = "SEO basics in 2019 - SEO For Your Website" categories = ["SEO"] tags = ["SEO", "Keyword Research", "ETM", "Crawling"] author = ["Joseph Johnston"] description = "This is the ultimate guide to SEO basics in 2019.
+title = "SEO basics in 2019 - SEO For Your Website" categories = ["SEO"] tags = ["SEO", "Keyword Research", "EAT", "Crawling"] author = ["Joseph Johnston"] description = "Your ultimate guide to SEO basics in 2019.
 SEO is tough but if you get the basics right, you're almost guaranteed success. "

 +++

 #

-It's your SEO north star, guiding you to the peeks of search results.
+This post is your ultimate guide to SEO basics in 2019.
+Think of it as your SEO north star, guiding you to the peeks of search results in 2019.

-Implementing the knowledge gained within this guide will help you build a solid SEO foundation and improve your rankings in Google and Bing.
+Implementing the knowledge gained within this guide will help you build a solid SEO foundation and improve your rankings in Google.

 Implementing this guide will not **guarantee** you a number one ranking on Google for your keywords.
 What it will do, is dramatically improve your rankings if you are not utilizing some of the strategies listed.